SamuelSivak/Library/README.md

 ```bash
 dotnet run --project Library
 ```
-> [!NOTE]
-> Ensure your `appsettings.json` has the correct   `ConnectionStrings:DefaultConnection` for your SQL server instance, and check your Redis connection settings.
+Ensure your `appsettings.json` has the correct   `ConnectionStrings:DefaultConnection` for your SQL server instance, and check your Redis connection settings.

 The API will run locally and listen on:
 * **HTTP**: http://localhost:5185